itsaliu90/itsaliu90.github.io/README.md

 # Projects

 I like to do little side projects to experiment with new technologies and put my learning into practice.
+I decided to implement a torus with external shading.

 ## Three.js and WebGL toy implementation (Javascript)